 Health Benefits – Spain has some of the best rules concerning employment entitlements and compliances when it comes to the welfare of employees.
 These benefits also include health care, which is taken care of by the public healthcare system.
 Due to this system, employers are not responsible to create separate funds for private health insurance for their employees.
 However, it is important to note that the same is always at the will of an employer.
 They may or may not choose to offer health coverage for their employees.
 Most executives often request supplementary health benefits and life insurance from their employers.

 Pension – As per the reforms implemented in 2013, the legal age for pension has been increased from 65 to 67.
 Apart from this, Spanish pension rates related to earning are among the highest in entire Europe.
 The rate for pre-tax pension stands at 81% of the gross annual salary.
-The employers must contribute 23.6 percent of the employees’ salary, and employees contribute around 4.7% of their salary.
-For self-employed workers, they are themselves responsible to pay all of their contributions.
-Companies calculate pension rates for the employees depending on their salaries and the period served.
+The employers must contribute 23.6 percent of the employee’s salary, and employees contribute around 4.7% of their salary.
+Self-employed workers are responsible to pay all of their contributions.
+Companies calculate pension rates for employees depending on their salaries and the period served.

 Payroll Tax in Spain